photon-storage/gw3-doc/docs/api/account/common.md

   - Required: Yes
   - Description: A query parameter that represents the current UNIX timestamp.
   - Example: `1688644825`

+- **status**
+  - Required: No
+  - Description: Filter the specific type of pin to list.
+  - Example: `pinned`

 - **limit**
   - Required: No